diffeo/go-coordinate/postgres/README.md

 in-process (and not strictly require an external tool or configuration file) and being able to use [go-bindata](https://github.com/jteeuwen/go-bindata) as a migration source.
-This also means that, if goordinated wants an ORMish system in the future, [gorp](https://github.com/go-gorp/gorp) has indirectly already been chosen.
+This also means that, if coordinated wants an ORMish system in the future, [gorp](https://github.com/go-gorp/gorp) has indirectly already been chosen.